 Canada is a prime destination for canoe camping, with a nearly endless list of possible destinations.
 However, if you’ve never been canoe camping before, getting started can feel pretty intimidating.
 Where do you go?
 What do you pack?

 In this post I’m going to outline everything you need to know to plan your first canoe camping adventure!

-If you’re new to canoe tripping, you’ll want to choose a destination that is somewhat popular and isn’t too far away.
-You want it to be a place where you can easily rent equipment and there are park resources should you need them.
-I’d typically recommend a nearby national or provincial/state park.
-In Ontario (where I’m from), Algonquin Provincial Park and Killarney Provincial Park are excellent places to do your first canoe trip.
-If you’re outside Ontario, you can find good destinations by asking your local MEC or REI (or another outdoor store in your area) or send me a message and I’ll help you find something.
+If you’re new to canoe camping, you’ll want to choose a destination that is somewhat popular and isn’t too far away.
+You want it to be a place where you can easily rent equipment and there are park resources available.
+I’d typically recommend a nearby national or provincial park.
+In Ontario (where I’m from), both Algonquin Provincial Park and Killarney Provincial Park are excellent places to do your first canoe trip.
+If you’re outside Ontario, you can find good destinations by asking your local MEC or REI (or another outdoor store in your area).

 Do you need a reservation or permits?

 A lot of these destinations will require you to register for campgrounds or obtain a permit, which can usually be done through the park’s website or an outfitter.
 If all you need is a permit to be in the park, you can do this before finalizing your route (see step 2).
-However, if you need to book specific campsite, you’ll need to plan your route first.
+However, if you need to book specific campsites, you’ll need to plan your route first…

 2. Plan your route